At least two bodies found at Pike River mine; families 'angry, gutted' - NZ Herald

 Bernie Monk, whose son Michael died in the mine, only found out about the discovery today and is furious at what he calls a cover-up.

-Monk believes the government, along with WorkSafe, police, and the FRG (Families Reference Group) have "let us down".
+Monk believes the government, along with WorkSafe and police, have "let us down".

 "I did my crying 10 years ago mate," he said.